The information below is subject to change. Sign up to receive email updates and review the most current information.

 No. The existing content URLs will redirect to the new platform at launch.
 This redirect process takes a short period of time to complete.
 Once that has happened, you will be unable to access the old platform.

 Will the URLs change?
 When will they be available?

 Yes, the URLs for all publications will change.
 All URLs on the retired platform will redirect to the new platform.
 The current "Title Crosswalk" includes new journal-level URLs and will be updated with book and proceedings-level URLs when that information has been finalized.
 We are also working with library service and discovery vendors to ask that the URLs in their knowledge bases be updated well in advance of launch.

 Will I be able to test the new site prior to launch?

 Yes, we anticipate providing librarian account holders with test access to the site and library administration area.
-Test access will likely be available in August or September 2020.
+Test access will likely be available in November 2020.